Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Test_cases.rst

 | |ex4start|               | |ex4end|                 |
 +--------------------------+--------------------------+

-Example 5: Impose Velocity
+Example 4: Impose Velocity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this DEM simulation, a scenario is simulated where a group of particles with imposed velocity occupies a defined area.
 As other particles fall into this region, they interact with the moving particles, impacting their trajectories.
-The simulation provides insights into how moving particles influence the behavior of surrounding particles.
+The simulation provides insights into how moving driver-particles influence the behavior of surrounding particles.
 Example: ``impose_velocity_hole``, credit: ``lafourcadp``.

 .. |ex5start| image:: ../_static/impose_velocity_start.png
    :width: 300pt